dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/handouts/chamber-of-resonance-puzzle.md

 - Striking crystals of different sizes produces different tones
 - Pouring water into receptacles of varying depths can create different notes
 - Using weapons to strike metal objects of different sizes can produce tones
+- The four intact depressions themselves produce notes when touched

 ## Guardian of Resonance
 As the players work to solve the puzzle, the Guardian of Resonance emerges to test them: